camunda/camunda-docs/docs/self-managed/zeebe-deployment/operations/cluster-scaling.md

 }
 ```

-- `version` The version of current cluster topology.
-The version is updated when ever the cluster is scaled up or down.
+- `version`: The version of current cluster topology.
+The version is updated when the cluster is scaled up or down.
 - `brokers`: A list of current brokers and the partition distribution.
 - `change`: The details about any ongoing scaling operations or the last completed scaling operation.